chapnickc/HPCJobExample/README.md

 git clone https://github.com/chapnickc/HPCJobExample
 ```

-In this case, we want to run the script "run.sh".
-The corresponding syntax is
+The job script in this example is `run.sh`.
+It runs a simple MATLAB script which performs
+a basic file I/O operation, then prints the time that it took the MATLAB script to run.
+The
+code is as follows:

 ```bash
 #!/bin/bash